 A Summary of Social Studies and Classroom Expectations

 In Grade 5, students will learn about early America through the American Revolution.
 While studying early settlers, students will be able to see how the town and state they lived in contributed to the growth and development of our young country.
 Students may also have the opportunity for some unique field trips to places like Plimoth Plantaion as well as local houses such as Nathan Hale and Jonathan Trumbull.

 In Grade 6 & 7, students will learn about our own history by studying the earliest civilizations and their influence on modern Western culture.
 We will relate the art, technology, governments and mythology of Mesopotamia, Egypt, Greece, Rome and others to the present day world around us.

 In Grade 8, students will begin learning about American history with the seeds of the American Civil War.
 As we progress to the American Civil War, through Reconstruction, followed by the Progressive Era, World War I, the Depression, World War II, and all things in between, students will learn about the experiment that is our American Democracy.
 While looking at these events, we will fairly question decisions made, while trying to understand the context of those decisions.

 We use a lot of technology in the classroom to enhance and extend students' learning while helping them to prepare for a rapidly changing world.
 Some of the major sites we use are:

 Academic Expectations and Grading

-In sixth grade students will be developing the necessary organizational skills and self-discipline to succeed in the future and to have a great school year.
+In Social Studies students will be developing the necessary organizational skills and self-discipline to succeed in the future and to have a great school year.

 Students need to come to class with all materials needed for their class.
 This includes having a pencil and a pen, agenda, and a reading book with them at all times.